 Platform Validated Through Partnerships with Industry Leaders.
 We have demonstrated the commercial success of gas fermentation on feedstocks from a broad array of waste streams.
 Three commercial scale facilities in China utilizing steel off-gas and ferroalloy off-gas emission are currently being operated by entities in which the Shougang Joint Venture holds a controlling interest.
 In addition, another commercial scale facility in China, owned and constructed by the Shougang Joint Venture utilizing ferroalloy off-gas is in late-stage construction and is expected to begin operations in 2023.
 A commercial scale facility in Ghent, Belgium is in advanced stages of construction by our partner ArcelorMittal and is expected to start up in 2023.
 The pilot-scale plant in Japan developed with Sekisui has been producing ethanol from gasified municipal solid waste since 2017.
 Construction on a next scale 1/10th commercial sized facility with Sekisui was completed in April 2022 and the facility has begun operations.
-Additionally, a demonstration-scale facility in Alberta, Canada, with partner Suncor, utilizing waste-based feedstocks, including municipal waste and forestry-residues, has produced ethanol in test runs since July 2022, and has now begun full operations are expected later this year.
-Various other commercial projects using refinery off-gases, industrial off-gases, biorefinery CO2, ferroalloy off-gases, gasified biomass, and gasified mixed plastic wastes are under development.
+Additionally, a demonstration-scale facility in Alberta, Canada, with partner Suncor, utilizing waste-based feedstocks, including municipal waste and forestry-residues, has produced ethanol in test runs since July 2022, and has now begun full operations.
+A commercial plant using refinery off-gas feedstock, owned and operated by IndianOil, recently completed construction in early 2023, and full operations are expected later this year.
+Various other commercial projects using refinery off-gases, industrial and biorefinery CO2, ferroalloy off-gases, gasified biomass, and gasified mixed plastic wastes are under development.
 We have worked with several partners on the integration of the gasification and gas fermentation processes to convert solid feedstocks to fermentation products, culminating in over 50,000 hours of pilot and demonstration scale operations on live synthesis gas ("syngas") produced from gasification.